Skatteetaten/boober/DEVELOPMENT.md

 There are two kinds of testing that are relevant when working with features:
 - unit tests for the feature located in [`src/test/kotlin/no/skatteetaten/aurora/boober/feature`](./src/test/kotlin/no/skatteetaten/aurora/boober/feature)
 - snapshot verification for deployment located in [`src/test/kotlin/no/skatteetaten/aurora/boober/facade/DeployFacadeTest.kt`](./src/test/kotlin/no/skatteetaten/aurora/boober/feature)

+Snapshot verification use sample AuroraConfig located in [`src/test/resources/samples/config`](./src/test/resources/samples/config).
+Configuration for new/modified features can be added to the sample configuration.

 ### Unit tests
 To make it easier to implement unit tests the abstract test classes `AbstractFeatureTest` and `AbstractMultiFeatureTest`